CathalD/BlueCarbon_Eelgrass_Workshop/03_Field_Methods/README.md

 **⚠️ Important note — coring underwater.** The videos show coring in tidal marsh ecosystems, *above* the water table, whereas seagrass/eelgrass ecosystems tend to be fully covered by the tides — so coring typically takes place **underwater**.
 The good news: the method is essentially the same, with **one additional piece of equipment** to take those underwater samples (see [Equipment](#equipment), below).

-For more detailed infromation on push coring, please see the the WWF-Canada *[Measuring Carbon in Coastal Sediments](../Coastal-Blue-Carbon-Field-Guide-FINAL.pdf)* (2026), p.8.
+For more detailed information on push coring, please see the WWF-Canada *[Measuring Carbon in Coastal Sediments](../Coastal-Blue-Carbon-Field-Guide-FINAL.pdf)* (2026), p.8.

 And watch the following video playlists: